Internet Basics: Getting Started on the Web

 E. Internet Service Providers

 An Internet Service Provider (or ISP) is the company you pay to gain access to the Internet through your computer.
 They will give you a browser to use.
-Some common ISPs are Comcast, Verizon, AOL, and NetZero.
+Two common ISPs in Henrico are Comcast and Verizon.

 F. Home Page